Biniou/moode-spotify-connect-web/README.md

 # moode-spotify-connect-web
+Work in progresse :/!\

-moOde OS - spotify-web-connect install instructions and required files.
+moOde OS - spotify-web-connect install instructions and required files for raspberry pi B (ARM7 version).

 The fantastic moOde OS and moOde Audio Player by Tim Curtis (audiophile-quality playback for the RPi3) can be found at: http://moodeaudio.org/